Spain: An attractive country for investment

 However, the relevant Commentary on the OECD Model Tax Convention published in July 2008 took the novel line that payments made under arrangements between a software copyright holder and a distribution intermediary do not constitute a royalty if the rights acquired by the distributor are limited to those necessary for the commercial intermediary to distribute copies of the software.
 Thus, if it is considered that distributors are paying only for the acquisition of the software copies and not to exploit any right in the software copyrights (without the right to reproduce the software), payments in these types of arrangements would be characterized as business profits.
 The Commentary published in December 2017 maintains this position.

-Therefore, as acknowledged by the Directorate-General of Taxes in its binding ruling of November 10, 2008 and other subsequent rulings, Spain considers that payments made for the right to distribute standardized software copies are business profits, although it continues to treat as royalties any payments made for the right to distribute software where the software has been adapted.
+Therefore, as acknowledged by the Directorate-General of Taxes ("DGT") in its binding ruling of November 10, 2008 and other subsequent rulings, Spain considers that payments made for the right to distribute standardized software copies are business profits, although it continues to treat as royalties any payments made for the right to distribute software where the software has been adapted.
+This issue is also addressed, in relation to a “cloud base software distribution agreement”, in ruling V2039-15 of July 1 2015, in which the DGT resolves, on the basis of agreements of this type, on the distinction between business profits and royalties.
 In any case, as was clarified in a binding ruling of November 23, 2010, the transfer, together with the distribution right, of other rights, such as a license to adapt the software being distributed, will mean that the payments are treated as royalties.

 It should also be noted that article 13 of the Revised Nonresident Income Tax Law, approved by Legislative Royal Decree 5/2004, of March 5, 2004, treats as royalties amounts such as those paid for the use of, or the right to use, rights in software.

 Also, in some tax treaties signed by Spain, income derived from the licensing of software is expressly characterized as a royalty.
 In this regard, one should note the Supreme Court judgment of March 25, 2010, which defined the licensing of software as a license of the rights to exploit a literary work, although the Court’s definition addressed a situation pre-dating the entry into force of the Spanish legislation specifically listing the items deemed to be royalties.
 However, in a judgment dated March 22, 2012, the National Appellate Court held that such a definition was no longer possible after the entry into force of the above-mentioned legislation.
-The Supreme Court confirmed this view in a judgment handed down on March 19, 2013, in which it held that characterization as a literary work is no longer correct after the change in the legislation.
+The Supreme Court confirmed this view in a judgment handed down on March 19, 2013, in which it held that characterization as a literary work is no longer correct after the change in the legislation, reflecting a criterion which has continued to gain strength in judgements delivered by this High Court (the most recent of which include judgement STS 2189/2016 of October 11, 2016).

 3.2.3 Determination of taxable income and transfer pricing problems